rolling-scopes-school/tasks/stage1/modules/clean-code/materials/html-and-css.md

 Use template or meaningful class names and identifiers.

-Instead of using ciphers or describing the appearance of an element, try to express in the name of a class or identifier the meaning of its creation or give it a template name
+Instead of using ciphers or describing the appearance of an element, try to express the meaning of its creation in its name of a class or identifier or give it a template name.

 It is recommended to choose names that reflect the essence of the class because they are easier to understand and will likely not need to be changed in the future.